danielefongo/microscope/readme.md

 ### Parsers

-This is a list of [parser functions](#parser-function) to parse the data retrieved from the [lens](#lens).
+This is a list of functions, called [parser functions](#parser-function), used to parse the data retrieved from the [lens](#lens).

 #### Parser function

-This function accepts result data and the original [request](#request) and transforms the data by adding extra information.
+This function accepts result data and the original [request](#request), and transforms the data by adding extra information.
 The first parser will receive a data containing only the `text` field.
-Each parser function must propagate this field, even if unmodified, as it will be used to render the result.
-The extra information can be something like `file` or whatever you want to add.
-The final data table will be passed to the [open function](#open-function) and to the [preview function](#preview-function).
+It is important for each parser function to propagate this field, even if unmodified, as it will be used to render the result.
+The additional information can include things like `file` or any other custom data you wish to add.
+The final data table will be passed to the [open function](#open-function) and the [preview function](#preview-function).

-There is another special data field, `highlights`, which should be propagated unless you want to remove it.
-It represents a list of highlights to be applied to the result.
-For more details see the [highlight section](#highlight).
+There is another special data field called `highlights`, which should be propagated unless you intend to remove it.
+This field represents a list of highlights to be applied to the result.
+For more details, please refer to the [highlight section](#highlight).

 Example: